idflores/ethereum-example/README.md

 + [Truffle v4.0.6](http://truffleframework.com) -- `npm install -g truffle`
   + [Truffle-Contract v3.0.3](https://github.com/trufflesuite/truffle-contract/blob/15680f9a742beae696e2b08a7f10d3ba5c1f9ca1/dist/truffle-contract.js) -- `npm install --save truffle-contract`
 + [Ganache v1.1.0-beta.0](http://truffleframework.com/ganache/)
+Docker was not used for ÐApps development.
+Since Docker for Mac runs in a virtual machine, it is very challenging to reliably connect docker to the Ganache local server on `localhost`.
+Alternatively, one could use the Ganache-CLI; however, during tests, the CLI version was not equivalent to the desktop version often breaking on basic features -- citing calls and transactions that did not exist and giving unpredictable results.
+Therefore, the Docker version of the Ganache-CLI was ruled out as well, and Shell scripts were developed for ease of demonstration.

 ## Disclaimer
 This project is meant to be a personal knowledge-base and example of the Ethereum blockchain technology principles.
 Several features are intentionally missing.
 While the repository will grow with new research, examples and algorithms, it is never recommended to be used for production.